awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-dev-endpoint.md

 + `SecurityConfiguration` – UTF\-8 string, not less than 1 or more than 255 bytes long, matching the [Single-line string pattern](aws-glue-api-common.md#aws-glue-api-regex-oneLine)\.

   The name of the SecurityConfiguration structure to be used with this DevEndpoint\.
++ `Tags` – A map array of key\-value pairs, not more than 50 pairs\.

+  Each key is a UTF\-8 string, not less than 1 or more than 128 bytes long\.

+  Each value is a UTF\-8 string, not more than 256 bytes long\.

+  The tags to use with this DevEndpoint\.
+You may use tags to limit access to the DevEndpoint\.

 **Response**
 + `EndpointName` – UTF\-8 string\.